opetstudio/nodejs-expressjs-mvc-style/README.md

 ##Description of file and directory

-- config.js     = save all parameters to config the web app such as db connection.
+- config.js     = configuration for web app such as db connection.